 These symptoms usually clear up in seven to 10 days.
 The candida is leaving your body, and within just a few weeks, you will notice an increase in energy and focus, as well as relief from other symptoms you have experienced.
 So when you start to experience candida die-off symptoms, it’s time to celebrate because you are on your way to better health!

 After your symptoms have subsided and you have completed the cleanse and the candida diet, you should continue eating a diet that’s high in protein and high-fiber vegetables, and limit grains, fruits, sugar and high-starch vegetables like white potatoes.
-Continue to consume fermented vegetables and kefir to help your body stay in balance and keep the candida at bay.

 If you have chronic or unusually persistent candida infections, you should consult your health care provider.
 This could be a sign of an underlying illness, such as diabetes or immune system dysfunction, which makes for an environment more conducive to the growth of candida.

 I really hope my suggestions help you to be candida-free in the very near future.
 With discipline and perseverance, you can rid your body of fungus and lead a much healthier life.
 Just remember:

 - Candida is unfortunately a very common problem for many people.